joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/7038337/2026/02/11/world-cup-usa-ice-security/

 **Young Swiss skier Franjo von Allmen announces himself to the world with third Olympic gold**\
-`Swiss star Von Allmen wins his third gold of the 2026 Winter Olympics with victory in the men's super-G. `\
+`Von Allmen wins his third gold of the 2026 Winter Olympics with victory in the men's super-G, while USA's Ryan Cochran-Siegle takes silver.`\
 https://nytimes.com/athletic/7038310/2026/02/11/franjo-von-allmen-mens-super-g-2026-winter-olympics/

 **Live Updates: F.A.A.
 Halts All Flights at El Paso Airport for 10 Days**\